COVID-19 pandemic in the Philippines: Legislative response

-Following the sharp increase of confirmed cases, President Duterte called on Congress to hold special sessions on March 23 to enact the Bayanihan to Heal as One Act upon his request, which would authorize Duterte to "reallocate, realign, and reprogram" a budget of almost ($5.37 billion) from the estimated ($8.55 billion) national budget approved for 2020, in response to the pandemic.
+Following the sharp increase of confirmed cases, President Duterte called on Congress to hold special sessions on March 23 to enact the Bayanihan to Heal as One Act, which would authorize Duterte to "reallocate, realign, and reprogram" a budget of almost ($5.37 billion) from the estimated ($8.55 billion) national budget approved for 2020 in response to the pandemic.

 In the House of Representatives, the bill was introduced as House Bill No. 6616 with House Speaker Alan Peter Cayetano of Pateros–Taguig as its principal sponsor and was defended on the floor by Deputy Speaker Luis Raymund Villafuerte of Camarines Sur's 2nd district.
 In the Senate of the Philippines, the bill was introduced as Senate Bill No. 1418 with Senate President Tito Sotto and Senator Pia Cayetano as its principal sponsors.

-The House version of the bill passed the House of Representatives in a 284–9 vote without abstentions, while its Senate version unanimously passed the Senate.
+The House version of the bill passed in a 284–9 vote without abstentions, while its Senate version was unanimously passed.
 President Duterte signed the bill into law on March 25.
 The law was effective for three months until June 25, owing to its sunset provision.

-A legislation was proposed to replace the Bayanihan Act, dubbed as the Bayanihan to Recover as One Act or Bayanihan 2.
-On August 20, the bicameral committee approved a reconciled version of the bill.
+A piece of legislation was proposed to replace the Bayanihan Act, dubbed the Bayanihan to Recover as One Act (Bayanihan 2).
+On August 20, 2020, the bicameral committee approved a reconciled version of the bill.
 It was signed into law by Duterte on September 11.

+In November 2020, the Senate introduced Senate Bill No. 1909, with the official title "An Act Extending the Availability of Selected Appropriations in the General Appropriations Act of 2020 and the Bayanihan to Recover as One Act under Republic Act Nos.
+11465 and 11494, respectively."
+The bill, authored by Senator Ralph G. Recto, proposed to extend the period during which appropriations and allotments originally intended for the GAA 2020 and RA 11494 COVID-19 response programs would remain valid.
+The primary aim was to ensure that the funds set aside for health interventions, social amelioration, employment initiatives, and economic recovery projects remained usable even after their expiration date of 31 December 2020.
+The measure extended the availability of these funds until 27 March 2021, the adjournment of the Eighteenth Congress, and required the Department of Budget and Management to issue revised allotment documents reflecting the extension.

+Republic Act No. 11525, the COVID-19 Vaccination Program Act of 2021, established the national legal framework for the Philippines' vaccination rollout.
+The Act authorized the Department of Health (DOH) and the National Task Force Against COVID-19 to procure vaccines and related supplies through negotiated emergency procurement, while allowing local government units and private entities to participate through multi-party agreements.
+It created the COVID-19 National Vaccine Indemnity Fund, managed by PhilHealth, to compensate individuals who experienced serious adverse reactions following immunization.
+The law also exempted vaccine procurement, importation, storage, transport, and administration from customs duties, VAT, excise tax, and donor's tax, provided the vaccines were not sold and were distributed free of charge.